Makig10/elewa-assessment/README.md

 This project is responsible for making the social impact,about and invest pages as shown in the links:https://elewa.ke/social-impact,https://elewa.ke/about,https://elewa.ke/invest.

+Each page is housed in a component ending with "main-page".

+Components are named after the sections or features in the website.

-Each page is housed in a component ending with "main-page" I have designed my project such that each feature such as the home page is singular component and each sub-feature is also a cub-component.
+I have designed my project such that each feature such as the home page is singular component and each sub-feature is also a cub-component.

+Technologies used:
 I have used normal css for each component.

-The components are named according to its corresponding feature.
+Typescript language is the only language used for the logic.

+Angular framework has been used as well.

+The website can be run through "ng serve --open" on the terminal

 # ElewaAssessment